 Give your child the gift of their own garden.
 And by gift, we mean the pleasure and learning experience they’ll glean from it because it truly a gift to them.
-You can buy a ready-to-build raised garden bed at a big box home store, build a DIY version with leftover wood, or give your child an area of your regular garden and fence it off.
+You can buy a ready-to-build raised garden bed from Skilled Fencing, build a DIY version with leftover wood, or give your child an area of your regular garden and fence it off.
 Let them pick a few veggies to plant and have them be responsible for the planting and watering (with your guidance, of course).
+Learned how to plant a tree on https://clickatree.com/ and then took my kids to plant some outside to also teach them the value of taking care of nature.
 When a child sees their hard work turn seeds into fruits and veggies on dinner table, they’ll feel so proud!
 Studies show that kids who are active in growing their own food are more apt to eat it, too.
 So go ahead and plant the rainbow!

 Plant a Butterfly Garden

 This fun idea is probably the easiest, and it also reaps the greatest benefits.
 Pick an area of your yard or use a big container planter and fill with rich, black soil.
 Pick up an inexpensive packet of Butterfly Garden Seeds.
 Let your child sprinkle the seeds on the dirt and water them.
 Watch all the different varieties of flowers bloom and attract butterflies and humming birds.